c-park/carbon/README.md

 #### On your personal subreddit

 1. Go to /r/subreddit/about/stylesheet (replace `subreddit` with the name of your sub)
-2. Paste the CSS from the `carbon_min.css` file into the stylesheet field
+2. Paste the CSS from the `carbon_sub.css` file into the stylesheet field
 3. Upload the images from the `/img/` folder (don't rename them)
 4. Hit save!